opendatasoft/slate/source/includes/_form_widgets.md

 </ul>
 ```

-The `multitextinput` widget is to be rendered as multiple simple text inputs, with the possibility to remove and add more inputs.
+The `multitextinput` widget will render as multiple simple text inputs, with the possibility to remove and add more inputs.

 <div class="clearfix"></div>